 - CFA TH 779 Costume Production Studio 3

 - CFA TH 780 Costume Production Studio 4

 - CFA TH 782 Fabric Dyeing 2

 - CFA TH 882 Millinery 2

-Students electing to take courses to fulfill their Design, Management, and Production electives that are not listed above require the approval of their faculty advisor.
+Students electing to take courses to fulfill their Design, Management, and Production electives that are not listed above require the approval of their faculty mentor.

 ± Total credits per semester vary according to the courses selected.
 Credits listed are the fewest a student could earn.
 All MFA Production Management students must earn at least 60.5 credits to graduate.

 ‡ This program requires completion of a minimum of 60.5 credits in continuous, sequential semesters, and generally takes three years to complete.
 Any student who does not complete their Thesis/Graduate Project (CFA TH 950) in the intended semester will need to register for CFA TH 950 in the next sequential semester, paying all appropriate tuition and fees.
 It is expected that no more than two additional years of registration will be needed to complete the project.
 All requirements for the MFA must be completed within five years of matriculation.